Matej-Cika/demo-repo/README.md

 # demo-repo
-Repo for exercise for GitHub
+Repo for exercise for GitHub!!!!